 Though there are a whole host of teachers out of India, my studies have been with mostly Western teachers and I am only familiar with a few from the East.
 I can safely say that the words of the following teachers have been of great use to me.
 They are also some of the most well-known sages of the 20th century.
 They have all passed away now, but all of them have left behind a legacy that will continue to influence many generations to come.
 I’ve included some web sites to use as starting points, which have links to countless other sites out there for each.
 I’m sure you will find some powerful quotes that will resonate with you.

 Sri Ramana Maharshi - The Father of Self Inquiry himself.
 All paths lead here.
 “Who am I?”

-Sri Nisargadatta Maharaj - The original stand as Awareness man.
-“I Am That.”
+Sri Nisargadatta Maharaj - One of the original stand as Awareness teachers “I Am.”